jessicakenney/garden-guide/README.md

 based on the data for the Portland OR area, USDA Zone 8b, from local gardener's favorite Portland Nursery's Veggie Calendar.

+### Branch: sandbox
+Branch includes functionality built around the API which provides User tracking to create a Garden and add Plants to their specific garden.
+The user can then enter their actual planting date, which can then be used for future revisions to include necessary maintenance notifications and harvest date information.

 ## Setup Requirements:

 ### Clone the repo: